skalenetwork/sgxwallet/docs/backup-procedure.md

 docker exec -it <SGX_CONTAINER_NAME> bash && apt-get install secure-delete && srm -vz backup_key.txt
 ```

-Master-Slave replication is recommended to support the SGXWallet backup strategy, as data in the `sgx_data` directory will frequently change.
-Below are general instructions for a basic backup and recovery process.
+Replication backup is recommended to support the SGXWallet backup strategy, as data in the `sgx_data` directory will frequently change.
+Below are general instructions for a testing backup and recovery process.

 ## Backup SGXWallet (manual copy)